 8: Check for Debris Lodged in Mower

 In my buddy’s case, I found a wood chip wedge in the pulley.
-Every time the belt went over it, the belts would get a vibration and would rattle the complete mower deck.
-Little rocks, wood chip, and tree debris can get stuck in your mower.
+Every time the belt went over it, the belts would get vibration and would rattle the complete mower deck.
+Little rocks, wood chips, and tree debris can get stuck in your mower.

-What causes my mower deck to vibrate or shake when blades are engaged?
+What causes my mower deck to vibrate or shake when the blades are engaged?

 Your mower deck vibration can be caused by unbalanced blades, bad bearings in cutter housing, and foreign material wrapped around the blade shaft or lodged into the deck and pulleys.